yiisoft/translator/README.md

 ### Simple formatter

-[Simple formatter](docs/en/simple-formatter.md) is used for when the English language is used as message keys, there's no actual translation and message sources are not required.
+[Simple formatter](docs/en/simple-formatter.md) is enough when the English language is used for message keys.
+There's no actual translation and message sources are not required.

 ### Extracting messages